What is Meta-Research?

 By pooling resources across departments and colleges, we will facilitate transdisciplinary research.
 For example, we will combine meta-analysis skills from researchers in the Department of Economics and Finance with area-specific knowledge from researchers in the Department of Management, Marketing and Entrepreneurship (Business School); School of Psychology, Speech and Hearing (College of Science); the School of Health Sciences (College of Education, Health & Human Development) and Te Rū Rangahau (Māori Research Lab) and elsewhere.
 The resulting, cooperative efforts will generate new collaborations across disciplines that support a meta-disciplinary approach to solving local and global challenges.

-* Come hear from five university research teams as they update their progress on their respective meta-analysis projects.
-Over the next several months we follow their progress and learn about the problems they encountered, and the solutions they came up with.
+* Our hui are scheduled intermittently to follow six university research teams as they update their progress on their respective meta-analysis projects.
+The purpose of these meetings is to track their progress and learn about the problems they encountered, and the solutions they came up with.
 The goal is to learn from each other so that we can do better meta-analysis research over time.

 Funders and Partners